Hurricane Preparation: Evacuating Your Home

 7. Disaster Kit

 Take your disaster kit with the supplies you will need.
-The kit will include items such as a battery-powered radio, extra batteries, food, water, and clothing.
-Make plans to have enough supplies for at least three days; more if possible.
+The kit should include items such as a battery-powered radio, extra batteries, food, water, medications, and clothing.
+Make plans to have enough supplies for at least three days and more if possible.

 8. Phone